tsgates/arch-wiki-markdown/wiki/Arch_User_Repository.md

 PKGBUILDs found in the AUR.
 All of these scripts can be found in the AUR.

-Note:There is not and will never be an official mechanism for installing build material from the AUR.
+Warning:There is not and will never be an official mechanism for installing build material from the AUR.
 All AUR users should be familiar with the build process.

-What follows is a detailed example of installation of a package called "foo".

 > Prerequisites